vendia/blog/releases/2022-04-15-releasenotes.md

 ---
-title: 'Developer Experience Improvements: a new SDK, Sync Mutations, and Invite Flow'
+title: 'Developer Experience Improvements: a New SDK, Sync Mutations, and Invite Flow'
 description: 'Vendia Share now has a Typescript SDK, new synchronous mutations and an improved node invite flow.'
 date: '2022-04-15'
 draft: false